 Basic Astronomy, Basic Variable Stars, Amateur Astronomy

-"Pastor Paul" has two published abstract in the JAAVSO.
-These abstracts were for talks at the 2003 AAVSO meeting and the 2009 SAS/AAVSO meeting in Big Bear, CA. He has also presented talks at the Mid-America Regional Astrophysics Conference in Kansas City, The Astronomical Society National Convention and the Astronomical Society of Kansas City.
-Having lived and worked in the Navajo nation in Arizona, Pastor Temple has a working knowledge of Navajo culture and beliefs.
+Paul has two published abstract in the JAAVSO.
+These abstracts were for talks at the 2003 AAVSO meeting and the 2009 SAS/AAVSO meeting in Big Bear, CA. He has presented talks at the Mid-America Regional Astrophysics Conference in Kansas City, The Astronomical Society National Convention and the Astronomical Society of Kansas City.
+Having lived and worked in the Navajo nation in Arizona, Temple has a working knowledge of Navajo culture and beliefs.
 These were put to good use as a head football coach in Chinle, AZ and two papers at the Mid-American Regional Astrophysics Conference.
 Most recently he was an adjunct teaching astronomy at the Deming campus of Western New Mexico University and has taught astronomy at Mohave Community College in the past.

 Mr. Temple's interests are variable stars, Central Stars of Planetary nebula, dusty asteroids, astronomical sketching and lots of red chili!
-Recently, he has gotten involved in photometry with a Celestron 6” refractor, ST-7E CCD and a CFW-8 filter wheel.
+He is involved in photometry with a 11” CPC, ST-2000 CCD and a CFW-8 filter wheel.
 He also built an 8" Dobsonian in 1993 from scrap materials that is still being used today (aptly named the Bargain Bucket!).
-His other telescopes include a Meade ETX90-EC and several smaller instruments.